 It's not the stressful situation that causes the problems, though.
 It's the way you respond to the stressor, and how well you bounce back, that makes the disorder more likely to start or get worse.
 Developing greater resilience, then, can put you on the road to better physical health.

 Anxiety comes as a reaction to stress.
-How much better it would be if you could healthily respond to your stressors?
+How much better would it be if you could healthily respond to your stressors?
 When your resilience is high, you tend to get down to the business of taking positive action to improve your situation or overcome the past trauma or tragedy.
 You're more likely to set worry aside and focus on the ways you can affect the situation in the present.
 If there's nothing you can do outwardly about your situation, you'll change your thinking and approach to it if you have a high resilience.
-You adapt easily, and anxiety diminishes.
+You adapt more easily, and anxiety diminishes.

 If your resilience is high, you won't dwell on negative aspects of adversity.
 Instead, you'll find ways to make your difficult situation benefit you.
 You'll look for ways you can learn from the situation if there's no way out of it, and you'll be more assertive in making changes when you can.
 You don't become depressed as easily, because you adapt and move on rather than getting stuck in despair.